We were hanging out in the Wonderopolis garden the other day and overheard two earthwormsnamed Larry and Moe telling jokes:

 Their only other differences are in habitat and behavior, but these differences are the result of the fact that snails have shells and slugs don’t.
 Without those big shells to carry around, slugs can squeeze themselves into many different habitats that snails can’t.
 For example, you may find slugs under loose bark on trees or stones and logs on the ground — places that snails could never go with their shells.

 If you spend much time in a garden or the great outdoors, you may be more familiar with snails and slugs that live on land.
 As they move along, you’ve probably noticed that they often leave behind a slimy trail.

-That slime is called mucous.
+That slime is called mucus.
 Snails and slugs make mucous so that they can move on the ground.
-The mucous keeps their bodies from losing moisture to the dry soil beneath them.
+The mucus keeps their bodies from losing moisture to the dry soil beneath them.
 It also protects them from being cut by sharp objects in the soil.

 Unfortunately, most gardeners view snails and slugs as pests.
 Snails and slugs can completely destroy gardens by eating plants and fruits, including their roots, leaves and stems.
 Gardeners sometimes use salt or other chemicals to dry out and drive away snails and slugs.

 Some people even turn the tables on snails and slugs and eat them!
 All over the world, snails and slugs are a source of protein in the diets of many people.
 They’re even considered a delicacy in some places.
 For example, in France, escargot is a specialty dish made of a certain type of land snail.